osg-htc/technology/docs/release/new-release-series.md

 3. Have a release party

-4. Update this document and the [OSG Technology/Software and Release/Infrastructure Google Drive folder] (https://drive.google.com/drive/folders/1cdAfLJhLbA0vV_E5EWs_OkqtF7xDXxuI) with issues you ran into
+4. Update this document and the [Infrastructure Google Drive folder][google-drive] with issues you ran into

 Post-release